charliecalvert/CloudNotes/Assignments/Isit320Final2015.md

 ## Turn it in

-Check your work into your repository.
+Check your work into your repository keeping your work in the WeekXX-HyperExplorer folder, or tell me clearly which folder it is in.

 When submitting the final, give me the [Elastic IP address][elasticip] of instance running on EC2.
 You should submit a link to your running project in this format:

 - http://<YOUR ELASTIC IP>:30025